LexData-Labs/Lex_Vision/NETWORK_ACCESS_GUIDE.md

-# 🌐 Network Access Guide for Lex Vision
+# 🌐 Network Access Guide for LexVision

 ## Problem
 When accessing the application from another PC on the network (e.g., `http://192.168.140.36:8080/`), the following issues may occur: